Optical Shutters

 The easy-to-read digital display provides access to the same commands as the included Kinesis® software package.
 In addition to simply opening or closing the shutter, a repeating sequence of open and close events with exposure times as low as 15 ms can be set up and initiated either by the top panel controls, a TTL pulse (+5 V), or a computer command via USB 3.0.

-USB connectivity provides easy 'Plug-and-Play' PC-controlled operation with two available software platforms: our new Kinesis software package or our legacy APT (Advanced Positioning Technology) software package.
-For more details on both software packages, please see the Motion Control Software tab.
+USB connectivity provides easy 'Plug-and-Play' PC-controlled operation with our Kinesis software package.
+For more details, please see the Kinesis Software tab.
 For convenience, a 1.5 m long Type A to Type Micro B USB 3.0 cable is included with the KSC101 cube.

 Power Supply Options